+Supervisor

 Field Placement Intern Name Term

-Field Supervisor Name Year /
+Field Supervisor Name

 Field Placement Site Credit Hours

-This document confirms agreement between the intern, field supervisor, and the university concerning the intern's placement during the period of time specified below.
-Except under unusual circumstances, dates correspond to one or more academic terms.
-Intern involvement during interim periods (i.e., semester breaks) must be explicitly negotiated at the beginning of the placement.
+This document confirms agreement between the intern, field supervisor, and the university of placement during the period of time specified below.
+Except under unusual circumstances, or more academic terms.
+Intern involvement during interim periods (i.e., semester breaks) regotiated at the beginning of the placement. dates correspond to one

-Intern Responsibilities

-The intern agrees to perform internship duties as specified in the Counselor Field Placement Site Description Form; to complete paperwork as required by the university and placement; and to communicate promptly and accurately with University faculty and Field Supervisor concerning fulfillment of internship requirements and resolution of issues pertinent to performance of placement activities.
-The intern also bears full responsibility for completing necessary documentation of this internship experience with the Ohio Counselor, Social Worker, and Marriage and Family Therapist Board and/or the Ohio Department of Education.

-Field Supervisor Responsibilities

-The supervisor agrees to weekly, one-hour supervision of the intern's work at their agency or school as specified in the Site Description Form; to complete written evaluations of the intern's work (at midterm and at the end of each semester) and to review these evaluations in person with the student; toengage in periodic in-session observation and/or review of recorded portions of student sessions with clients during supervision meetings; to provide clinical experience opportunities for diagnosis and treatment of mental health disorders for mental health counseling students or clinical experience opportunities within a comprehensive counseling program for professional school counselors; to periodically discuss with the Program Internship Instructor or Field Placement Coordinator the intern's duties and performance, both routine and in exceptional circumstances (e.g., a client in crisis or unanticipated changes in internship arrangements).
-The supervisor also agrees to provide written emergency protocols to the student for use during student and/or client crises/emergency situations.
+Intern Responsibilities The intern agrees to perform internship duties as specified in the Counselor Field Place Form; to complete paperwork as required by the university and placement; and to comma accurately with University faculty and Field Supervisor concerning fulfillment of internship resolution of issues pertinent to performance of placement activities.
+The intern also be completing necessary documentation of this internship experience with the Ohio Counse Marriage and Family Therapist Board and/or the Ohio Department of Education.
+Field Supervisor Responsibilities The supervisor agrees to weekly, one-hour supervision of the intern's work at their ager in the Site Description Form; to complete written evaluations of the intern's work (at mid each semester) and to review these evaluations in person with the student; toengage in observation and/or review of recorded portions of student sessions with clients during s provide clinical experience opportunities for diagnosis and treatment of mental health of counseling students or clinical experience opportunities within a comprehensive counse professional school counselors; to periodically discuss with the Program Internship Instr Coordinator the intern's duties and performance, both routine and in exceptional circum crisis or unanticipated changes in internship arrangements).
+The supervisor also agrees emergency protocols to the student for use during student and/or client crises/emergencemergency protocols to the student for use during student and/or client crises/emergencemergency protocols to the student for use during student and/or client crises/emergencemergency protocols to the student for use during morking arrangement between the approving all placements through site visits; reviewing morking arrangement between the approving all placements through site visits; reviewing and filing program-generated internship on-campus didactic instruction, peer support and discussion group for interns; discussing supervisors individually or together, routine or nunicate promptly and ip requirements and ars full responsibility for elor, Social Worker, and and and at the end of a periodic in-session supervision meetings; to isorders for mental health eling program for ructor or Field Placement istances (e.g., a client in set to provide written cy situations.
+The intern and site by: The intern and and national program visor through regular praperwork; facilitating with interns and duties and performance; ated Educational

-Program Responsibilities

-The program agrees to facilitate a mutually rewarding working arrangement between the intern and site by: approving all placements through site visits;' review of paperwork, and consultation with the intern and prospective supervisor (approval signifies conformance of the placement with program and national program accreditation (CACREP) standards); maintaining an ongoing relationship with the supervisor through regular phone/email contact and/or site visits; reviewing and filing program-generated internship paperwork; facilitating on-campus didactic instruction, peer support and discussion group for interns; discussing with interns and supervisors individually or together, routine or exceptional issues concerning internship duties and performance; aligning with and abiding by the 2016 Counsel for Accreditation of Counseling and Related Educational Programs (CACREP) Standards.

-Conformance with Ethical Standards

-All parties also agree to comply with the Code of Ethics and Standards of Practice of the American Counseling Association and/or the American School Counseling Association or American Mental Health Counselors Association.

 SIGNATURES

-Student Date
+Student

-Site Supervisor Date
+Site Supervisor Date ---

-UC Counseling Field Service Coordinator Date
+LIC Counseling Field Service Coordinator Date

 Rev 9/2016